-- > Update of the Dutch time series on litter in stomachs of fulmars with the data of year 2019. - > Continued co-ordination of the beached fulmar sampling in the Netherlands in 2020. - Addition of the basic raw data to the database of RWS CIV (Centrale Informatievoorziening, Lelystad) and via CIV to third parties like OSPAR.
+- > Update of the Dutch time series on litter in stomachs of fulmars with the data of year 2020. - Adjustment of this report to the new and informally accepted fulmar threshold value terminology. - Continued co-ordination of the beached fulmar sampling in the Netherlands in 2021. - Addition of the basic raw data to the database of RWS CIV (Centrale Informatievoorziening, Lelystad) and via CIV to third parties like OSPAR.